-i▶clicker: Throughout the course, I will be making extensive use of the i▶clicker classroom response system in order to enhance your understanding of the material and promote classroom participation.
-Note that i-clicker participation constitutes a portion of your grade in this course.
-You are required to bring your ivelicker or an internet enabled device that runs a web browser or the REEF app to each class.
+i►clicker: Throughout the course, I will be making extensive use of the i►clicker classroom response system in order to enhance your understanding of the material and promote classroom participation.
+Note that i►clicker participation constitutes a portion of your grade in this course.
+You are required to bring your i►clicker or an internet enabled device that runs a web browser or the REEF app to each class.
 If you are using a physical clicker, it is your responsibility to ensure that it has functional batteries.
-You may either use a remote purchaseable at the bookstore, a remote loanable from UMSU's Answer's booth for a deposit, or you may use a laptop, iPhone/iPad (iOS 10+), or Android (OS 5.0+) device.
+You may either use a remote purchaseable at the bookstore or you may use a laptop, iPhone/iPad (iOS 10+), or Android (OS 5.0+) device.
 You will need to make a free REEF account either through their app or at the website, https://app.reef-education.com/.
-Once registered you will need to add my class in your app or web profile.
+Once registered you will need to add my class.
 It is very important that you register using your U of M email and use your 7-digit student ID.
-If you are using a physical iClicker remote, you will have to add your clicker ID number (found on the back by the barcode) to your profile page in REEF.
-Before your first class using iClickers, you must go to UMLearn and, in the iClicker Link section of the content browser, clicker "iClicker Reef Course Registration Page", and sign in to your REEF account to link your account to the UMLearn Gradebook.
+If you are using a physical iClicker remote, you will have to add your ID number (found on the back by the barcode) to your profile in REEF.